gonefuture/algorithm/README.md

 # algorithm
-a project Record algorithm learning
+A project to record  learning algorithms.